SCP-F/Network/docs/coe/introduction.md

 :::

 :::info
-Please note, the numerical offenses listed within each conduct code serve as a guide that the Ethics Committee will utilize when issuing a reprimand.
+The numerical offenses listed within each conduct code serve as a guide that the Ethics Committee will utilize when issuing a reprimand.
 Reprimands are decided on a case-by-case basis and are not preliminarily determined.
 :::